O2 Academy Liverpool

 The O2 Academy Liverpool (formerly the L2 and Carling Academy Liverpool) is a music venue in Hotham Street, Liverpool, England, that is run by the Academy Music Group.

+The building is a 19th century warehouse that was converted into a music venue in 2000.
+It closed in 2002 and then reopened after refurbishment in September 2003.

 The main building consists of performance areas.
 O2 Academy1 can hold 1,200 (900 floor/300 balcony) people while O2 Academy2 can hold 500.
-There are also 5 bars in the building which cater for the visitors who come to see shows (2 in O2 Academy2 and 3 in O2Academy1.
+There are also 5 bars in the building which cater for the visitors who come to see shows (two in O2 Academy2 and three in O2Academy1.

 On 6 November 2008, it was announced that Telefónica Europe (owners of the O2 Network in the UK) had become the new sponsor of all Academy venues, in a deal with music promoter Live Nation Entertainment.
-The deal, which lasts for five years, sees all venues rebranded "The O2 Academy", in line with Telefónica's purchase of the Millennium Dome (now The O2).
+The deal, which lasts for five years, sees all venues rebranded "The O2 Academy", in line with Telefónica's purchase of naming rights to the Millennium Dome (now The O2).